polprog/tempserver/README.txt

 Each of the servers has a wrapper script.
 These scripts do not take any arguments.
 Usually it is enough to run the script as root.
 These scripts can be run as background jobs.
-Each script has got a set of user-configurable variables, and, if necesary, a similarly named configuration file.
+Each script has got a set of user-configurable variables at the beginning, and, if necesary, a similarly named configuration file.

-For example, to run the dhcp server, one would adjust the variables in dhcpd.sh and the settings in dhcpd.conf to match, and issue a command:
+For example, to run the dhcp server, one would adjust the variables in dhcpd.sh and the settings in dhcpd.conf to match, and issue the command:

 $ sudo ./dhcpd.sh
 or